srajabos/docs/tutorial/ChatQnA/deploy/add_vector_db.md

     <Vector_DB>.yaml details corresponding parameters for VectorDB

-    README.md details the setup to bring the server up.<br>
+    README.md details the setup to bring the server up.

     This third-party Vector database setup should be described in README.md file under:
-    GenAIComps/comps/third_parties/<Vector_ DB>/src <br>
+    GenAIComps/comps/third_parties/<Vector_ DB>/src

-    Following is the outline of README.md <br>
+    Following is the outline of README.md

-    Make sure the Vector database setup is complete, and you can start the database server on a port. <br>
+    Make sure the Vector database setup is complete, and you can start the database server on a port.

 ## Dataprep
-Customized dataprep microservice for <Vector_DB> in opea-project/GenAIComps/comps/dataprep.<br> It will have the below file structure under the dataprep folder.
+Customized dataprep microservice for <Vector_DB> in opea-project/GenAIComps/comps/dataprep.

+It will have the below file structure under the dataprep folder.

     ```